bitquery/streaming-data-platform-docs/docs/cloud/kafka-streams.md

 2. **Group ID Generation**: A unique groupId is generated using UUID, ensuring no collision with other consumers.
 3. **Kafka Consumer Connection**: The consumer connects to the Kafka brokers and subscribes to the specified topic.
 4. **Message Processing**:
+   - The `run` function is responsible for the main consumer logic:
+     - **Connecting the Consumer**: Establishes the connection with Kafka.
+When you set `autoCommit` to false, you disable the automatic committing of message offsets.
+     - **Subscribing to the Topic**: Begins listening to the specified Kafka topic.
+     - **Running the Consumer**: Starts consuming messages with the `eachMessage` handler.
-   - For each message received, the consumer attempts to decompress it using LZ4.
-   - If decompression fails, the message is treated as plain text.
+       - **Message Handling**: Attempts to decompress messages using LZ4.
+If decompression fails, treats the message as plain text.
-5. **Logging**: Messages are logged to the console and optionally written to a file.
+       - **Logging**: Logs the message's partition, offset, and content to the console.
+5. **Error Handling**: Errors during message processing are caught and logged.

 ---